The United Riders of Cumberland is a registered non-profit society that advocates for mountain biking through:

 Wednesday night UROC Women’s Rides embody the positive spirit of mountain biking and through the amazing work of volunteer ride leaders have introduced many to mountain biking.
 Check out the events calendar for other group rides and community events.

 We encourage everyone who uses the Cumberland trails to check out the Membership page and become a member of UROC.
-We also support the great work of the Cumberland Community Forest Society and recommend checking out their website (www.cumberlandforest.com) for details on what they’re up to and how to support their efforts.
+We also support the great work of the Cumberland Community Forest Society and recommend checking out their website (www.cumberlandforest.com) for details on what they’re up to.